tomsoderlund/toms-guidebooks/Development/JavaScript/Next.js.md

 - getStaticProps (Static Generation): Fetch data at build time.
 - getStaticPaths (Static Generation): Specify dynamic routes to pre-render based on data.
 - getServerSideProps (Server-side Rendering): Fetch data on each request.

+    export async function getServerSideProps(context) {
+      return {
+        props: { myProp: 1 } // will be passed to the page component as props }
+    }

 https://nextjs.org/docs/basic-features/data-fetching